Has your mental wellbeing been impacted by the Coronavirus pandemic? Click here for advice, tips and support!x

-Scroll down for our self-prescription below to work out how you can be like Harry and get a good night’s sleep!
+Scroll down for our self-prescription below to work out how you can get a good night’s sleep!

 We have put together a few useful resources on how to improve your sleep.

 Write down all the things that you do in the 3-4 hours before bed.
 Like Harry- try and put these into columns of whether you think they help you relax and prepare for sleep or not.